VishalP1975/Unet-Segmentation-of-images/README.md

 X_valid & y_valid are validation images with their masks.
 The input image is in RGB and mask are of Gray scale.

-Model:
+## Model:
 I have used a U-Net architecture, it is a CNN architecture for fast and precise segmentation of images. it consists of contracting and expansive path.
 Input image size is of 128*128*3 and Output of size 128*128*1.

-Training:
+## Training:
 This model is trained for 50 epochs.
 I have trained on 40 images and validate on 10 images i.e., split ratio of 0.2.
 I used binary cross entropy loss function.

-Prediction:
+## Prediction:
-The real images were captured on the glass panels of oven using illuminations Final stage involves the prediction real images using the trained model on synthetically created images.
+The real images were captured on the glass panels of oven using illuminations.
+Final stage involves the prediction real images using the trained model on synthetically created images.
 The results are shown below and looks satisfactory.

 Result:
 **I have to increase the contrast on the predicted defects to visualize it clearly.